rylincoln/developer.fulcrumapp.com/_api/intro.md

 => 2012-04-20 20:35:45 UTC
 ```

+## Unique ID's

+Fulcrum uses unique string identifiers to refer to all system objects.
+The ID's are opaque strings and guaranteed to be unique across your account.
+They're opaque in the sense that you should not need to parse them.
+If you need to persist Fulcrum ID's, it's best to use a string data type and not a GUID/UUID data type.
+In addition to being case-sensitive for compatibility reasons, not all Fulcrum ID's are UUID's.
+Some older Fulcrum records might have ID's in a different format.

 ## Pagination

 All of the index views use pagination.
 The following information will be returned in the root object to help you determine where you are in the query: